top of page

 TOP DESTINATIONS OF SOUTHERN MONGOLIA

-The Mongolian Gobi Desert is the largest dinosaur fossil reservoir in the world.
-The Gobi Desert is a vast, arid northern China and southern Mongolia region.
-The Gobi is known for its dunes, mountains, and rare animals such as snow leopards, black-tailed deer, marten, lynx, wild cats, antelopes, and two-humped Bactrian camels.
+The Mongolian Gobi Desert is the world's largest dinosaur fossil reservoir.
+The Gobi Desert is a vast, arid region of northern China and southern Mongolia.
+The Gobi is known for its dunes, mountains, and rare animals, including snow leopards, black-tailed deer, martens, lynx, wildcats, antelopes, and two-humped Bactrian camels. sustainable travel

-The region is especially essential regarding dinosaur fossils from the late Cretaceous period, the last of the three main periods of the dinosaur age, representing dinosaur evolution's final phase.
-There are lots of exciting things to discover from the Mongolian Gobi.
+The region is significant for dinosaur fossils from the late Cretaceous period, the last of the three main periods of the dinosaur age, representing the final phase of dinosaur evolution.
+There are lots of exciting things to discover in the Mongolian Gobi. sustainable travel

 camels caravan and sand dunes.

 Khongor sand dune is one of Mongolia's largest and most spectacular dunes, standing as high as 200 meters above the ground, 7-8 km wide, and 180 km long.
-The dunes rise between the Altai Mountains to the south and stream and oases on the north side with lush green.
+The dunes rise between the Altai Mountains to the south and streams and oases on the north side, with lush greenery.

 Climbing the dunes is breathtaking, not only for the view at the top.
 It surprises climbers that the dunes make a singing sound while you climb.

-The sand dunes make you feel extraordinary comfort and infinite peace.
-For example, some tourists visit the South Gobi to see a sunset and a sunrise from the sand dunes' top.
+The sand dunes give you an extraordinary sense of comfort and infinite peace.
+For example, some tourists visit the South Gobi to see the sunset and sunrise from the top of the sand dunes.
 You will have a great experience visiting the Mongolian Gobi Desert.
+Sustainable travel Eco-friendly tours

 Ice at Yol valley in Mongolia.